 Wellington Botanic Garden

 New Zealand’s national museum, Te Papa Tongarewa translates to “container of treasures,” underscoring the importance of the country’s cultural troves and the strong link to the Maori people.
-Exhibits here focus on being innovative as well as interactive, and emphasize the country’s distinct geology as well as its cultural and social history—unmissable for anyone looking to explore the country’s past.
+Exhibits here focus on being innovative as well as interactive, and emphasize the country’s distinct geology as well as its cultural and social history—unmissable for anyone looking to explore New Zealand’s past during a Wellington vacation.